 In my view, the most astounding part of this document is a section in which he sagaciously and concisely discusses neoliberalism and finance capitalism, vigorously condemning their certain outcome — an increasing and killing inequality, and calling for social justice.
 Rejecting illusionary “trickle-down economics”, Pope Francis denounces the current economic system as “unjust at its root”, based on a tyranny of the market and worship of money, in which financial speculation, widespread corruption and tax evasion reign supreme, and economy of exclusion generates violence.

-Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words, about 9 minutes to read), which easily could be written by an economic sociologist, political economist or passionate erudite activist.
+Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words), which could be written by an economic sociologist, political economist or passionate erudite activist.

 No to an economy of exclusion

 53. Just as the commandment “Thou shalt not kill” sets a clear limit in order to safeguard the value of human life, today we also have to say “thou shalt not” to an economy of exclusion and inequality.
 Such an economy kills.
 How can it be that it is not a news item when an elderly homeless person dies of exposure, but it is news when the stock market loses two points?
 This is a case of exclusion.
 Can we continue to stand by when food is thrown away while people are starving?
 This is a case of inequality.
 Today everything comes under the laws of competition and the survival of the fittest, where the powerful feed upon the powerless.
 As a consequence, masses of people find themselves excluded and marginalized: without work, without possibilities, without any means of escape.